Books Written by MRM Staff Writers

 Free teacher study guide: Perfect for a group discussion on the book.
 Click here.

-Answering Mormons’ Questions: Ready Responses for Inquiring Latter-day Saints (Kregel, 2013).
-By Bill McKeever and Eric Johnson
+Answering Mormons’ Questions: Ready Responses for Inquiring Latter-day Saints, by Bill McKeever and Eric Johnson (Kregel, 2013)

 From the back cover: The Church of Jesus Christ of Latter-day Saints boasts millions of members, thousands of missionaries, and congregations on every continent.
 With their growing presence in our communities, places of business, and in the political arena, it’s more important than ever for you to be prepared to answer questions from your Mormon friends, neighbors, co-workers, and from fellow believers as well.
 In this updated and expanded edition of Answering Mormons’ Questions, authors Bill McKeever and Eric Johnson provide ready responses to the common yet difficult questions Mormons ask.